symfony/symfony-docs/translation.rst

 Lokalise               lokalise://PROJECT_ID:API_KEY@default
 =====================  ==========================================================

-To enable a translation provider, add the correct DSN in your ``.env`` file and configure the ``providers`` option:
+To enable a translation provider, customize the DSN in your ``.env`` file and configure the ``providers`` option:

 .. configuration-block::